George Villiers (died 1606)

 Sir George Villiers (c.
 1544 – 4 January 1606) was an English knight and country gentleman.
 He was a High Sheriff of Leicestershire for the year 1591, and later was briefly a Knight of the Shire, a Member of Parliament representing the county of Leicestershire.

-He was the father of James I's favourite, George Villiers, 1st Duke of Buckingham and of several other sons who became prominent at court, establishing the Villiers family at the heart of royal circles for several generations.
+He was the father of George Villiers, 1st Duke of Buckingham, a favourite of James I, and of several other sons who became prominent at court, establishing the Villiers family at the heart of royal circles for several generations.

 Family

 George Villiers, born about 1544, was the eldest son of William Villiers of Brooksby, Leicestershire, and Colett, widow of Richard Beaumont of Coleorton, Leicestershire, and daughter and heir of Richard Clarke of Willoughby, Warwickshire.
 The Villiers family had been settled at Brooksby since at least 1235.

 Career

 Villiers is said to have been a "prosperous sheep farmer".
 He was High Sheriff of Leicestershire in 1591, and was elected a Knight of the Shire for the county from 1604 until his death.
 He was knighted in 1593.